-Prizes: All participants will receive a certificate.
-Shortlisted teams will win a BL4S t-shirt for each team member, a cosmic-ray detector (CosmicPi) for the school and, for some, the chance to visit a nearby physics laboratory.
-For the winning team(s), nine members and up to two adult coaches per team will be invited, all expenses paid, to CERN for 10 days to carry out the experiments on the beamline.
+Prizes: All participants receive a certificate.
+Short-listed teams win a BL4S T-shirt for each team member, a cosmic-ray detector (CosmicPi) for the school, and – for some – the chance to visit a nearby physics laboratory.
+For the winning teams, nine members and up to two adult coaches per team will be invited, all expenses paid, to DESY for 10-12 days to carry out the experiments.

 How to sign up

-Register before 31 March 2018 on http://cern.ch/bl4s
+Register before 31 March 2019 on http://cern.ch/bl4s

-- 31 Mar 2018 – Submission deadline.
-Submit your 1000-word proposal and 1-minute video (both in English only) by midnight CET.
+- 31 March 2019 – Submission Deadline Submit your 1000-word proposal and 1-minute video (both in English only) by midnight CET.

 - June 2019 – Winners Announcement CERN and DESY announce the winners, who will be invited to DESY, as well as 20 to 30 short-listed teams.

 - September/October 2019 – Winners conduct their experiment at DESY Exact dates will be defined by DESY's accelerator schedule.